mono/website/docs/faq/technical.md

 ### Do you plan on exploring, changing other parts?

-The Mono team at Novell is currently focused on improving Mono's performance, platform support, coverage, quality and features, so we are likely going to be busy doing those things.
+The Mono team at Xamarin is currently focused on improving Mono's performance, platform support, coverage, quality and features, so we are likely going to be busy doing those things.

 But Mono has already been used as a foundation for trying out new ideas for the C# language (there are three or four compilers derived from Mono's C# compiler) and a number of innovative ideas (like continuations for the VM) have been implemented as research prototypes on top of Mono.